spatie/icalendar-generator/README.md

     new DateTime('16 may 2020 12:00:00'),
     '+00:00',
     '+02:00'
-)
+);
 ```

-Firstly you provide the type of entry (`standard` or `daylight`), next the point  where the time changes.
-And then an offset relative to UTC from before the change and an offset relative to UTC during the change.
+Firstly you provide the type of entry (`standard` or `daylight`).
+Then a `DateTime` when the time changes.
+Lastly an offset relative to UTC from before the change and an offset relative to UTC after the change.

 It is also possible to give this entry a name and description: